NeCTAR-RC/nectar-training/package01/sections/virtualization.markdown

 {% img src=images/Virtualization.png, w=60, dim=percent, align=center %}

 {% BgBox info %}
 One physical computer can theoretically run a large number of virtual machines.
 One physical CPU can simulate *several* virtual CPUs, which then share the processing time.
 This is sometimes acceptable because often CPUs actually only use a small percentage of the CPU, when there is not much to compute at the time.
 So it is possible to simulate for example 4 virtual CPUs on one real CPU, and if 3 of them are idle (use 0% of the CPU), the 4th is able to use 100% of the processing capacity.
 Of course, if the several virtual CPUs share the processing power of one physical CPU, there is a *competition* and not all virtual CPUs can run at the same speed.
 Such competition is often referred to as **"noisy neighbours"**.
-To avoid this problem, NeCTAR *locks* eah virtual CPU to one physical CPU; so each virtual CPU is always guaranteed to have the full CPU capacity exclusively available, without facing competition.
+To avoid this problem, NeCTAR *locks* each virtual CPU to one physical CPU; so each virtual CPU is always guaranteed to have the full CPU capacity exclusively available, without facing competition.
 {% endBgBox %}

 Each virtual machine is a fully simulated computer which can have its own operating system and software running.
 For example, a physical computer that is operating on *Microsoft Windows* may run two virtual machines: (1) one with the *Ubuntu Linux* operating system, and (2) another VM with *Windows*.
 Each virtual machine looks like an actual computer to the user.
 They can *log on* to the computer and use it as if it was a real one.
 It is possible to connect via a *remote desktop* if it has been configured; or, connecting via a command line is possible too.